Disease Risk / Wellness Score

 Can gut microbiome changes help prevent diseases?

-A balanced and diverse gut microbiome plays a crucial role in overall health and disease prevention.
-Research suggests that optimising gut health can support the immune system, reduce inflammation and improve metabolic function.
-Altering your gut microbiome can significantly lower the risk of developing certain conditions [1].
+Altering your gut microbiome may help lower the risk of developing certain conditions [1].
 Boosting beneficial bacteria and reducing harmful microbes can enhance digestion, regulate blood sugar levels, and support long-term well-being.

 What conditions are linked to a change in gut microbiome?